learnweb/moodle-mod_collabora/README.md

 ## View of a presentation document
 ![collabora_presentation](https://user-images.githubusercontent.com/2102425/55972302-8e564380-5c83-11e9-9152-b7ea6edeb5a9.png)

+## Testing the plugin

 If you want to test the collabora activity plugin on a local Moodle installation and a local Collabora Online Server via docker then you may find the [Collabora-Config.md](https://github.com/learnweb/moodle-mod_collabora/blob/master/Collabora-Config.md) file helpful.

-## Use of other online editors as Collabora Online
+## Use of other Online Editors as Collabora Online, such as LibreOffice Online

 This plugin should also work with the use of LibreOffice Online (LOOL) - which is the base product of Collabora Online - if you set up an LibreOffice Onliner server as described in the documentation of the [Document Foundation](https://wiki.documentfoundation.org/Development/BuildingOnline).